Plan for Post Tax Proceeds

 Company Structure

 This is a big one that you can’t really address in the short term.
-Are you a S-corp or LLC (i.e. a “pass thru entity”)?
+Are you an S-corp or LLC (i.e. a “pass through entity”)?
 If so, go ahead and skip this section.
 C-corp?
 You might want to buckle in for a few years.
 You’re probably well aware that C-corps face an issue of double taxation.
-If you sell the corporation as a stock sale all is well – you’re in cap gains territory.
+If you sell the corporation as a stock sale, all is well – you’re in cap gains territory.
 But remember how we mentioned that most smaller deals aren’t stock sales?
-An asset deal for a C-corp is killer: since you are selling assets, the corporation pays taxes on proceeds as ordinary income, then YOU pay taxes on your income.
+An asset deal for a C-corp is killer: since you are selling assets, the corporation pays taxes on proceeds as ordinary income, and then YOU pay taxes on your income.
 Ouch.

 Suggestions?
-Convert to a pass through.
-Note that this where my “couple of years” comment comes from.
+Convert to a pass-through.
+Note that this is where my “couple of years” comment comes from.
 A C-corp conversion takes 5 years to “season.”
 You can still sell after the conversion, but you wind up paying taxes on “built in gains.”

-Bottom line?
-If you are a C, you need to really rationalize why you need to be a C. If you don’t have a good reason then it’s probably time to start thinking conversion.
+The bottom line?
+If you are a C, you need to rationalize why you need to be a C. If you don’t have a good reason, then it’s probably time to start thinking about conversion.

 Takeaways